hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 The aim of this project was to assist the national government in coordinating the progress on the National Action Plan (NAP) for Marine Debris Handling via strengthening of the Secretariat's capacity to  coordinate the five task force units.
 In Indonesia, the Secretariat is the government ministry responsible for providing technical, administrative, and analytical support to the President and Vice President in the exercise of their state powers.

-In 2021, a Reporting System for monitoring and evaluation of progress made on the NAP implementation was established.
+In 2021, a reporting system for monitoring and evaluation of progress on the NAP implementation was established.
-Through this system, the NAP Implementing Team is now able to monitor the progress of each of the ministries.
+Through this system, the NAP Implementation Team is now able to monitor the progress of each of the ministries.
 This was supported by a policy brief and a database of national and regional government policies on waste management and marine plastic pollution.
 Additionally, evaluation meetings have been held where representatives of the ministries updated each other on their respective ministry’s achievements and future plans.
 An annual report for the President of Indonesia on the progress of marine plastic pollution handling was prepared.

-Integrated national land-based and sea-based waste data platform was created to make marine plastic debris reduction calculations easy.
+Integrated national data platform on land- and sea-based waste was created to make marine plastic debris reduction calculations easy.
 A coordination meeting with two maritime transport companies, Pelindo III and ASDP Indonesia Ferry, ensured that their data will be integrated with the national data platform.

 In 2021, a policy brief regarding the use of trash booms in the 10 most plastic-polluted rivers was published.